Start Page Update list

 Enter the Squeezebox.

-Apparently Logitech was the best company to identify the real needs of audiophiles Anno Domini 2008.
+Apparently Logitech is the company which identified best the real needs of audiophiles Anno Domini 2008.
 They did the HOMEWORK.
 This is called the Voice of Customer .
 Squeezebox is a device which bridges the computer world and audio world.
 It can be considered a virtual transport.
 It has a super cool remote which is one of the most sexy toys for boys I ever saw.
 It operates in wifi domain, not infrared, so it can be taken around the house.
 It has a display which is able to show the cover of the album !!!
-And it blends seamlessly the internet music stores like iTunes, internet radio, network music servers and our own computer with music.
-It also blends seamlessly the MP3 world and wav slash aiff world.
+And it blends seamlessly the internet music radio stations, network music servers and our own computer with music.
+It also blends seamlessly the MP3 world and wav slash aiff slash flack or ape worlds.

-The squeezebox frees us from the TRANSPORT problem, and allows the full digitalization of all music we have on CD onto hard drive, without any compromise in quality.
-No need to MP-3 our collection - we can use lossless files and preserve all the beauty of 16-bit 44 kHz audio.
+The squeezebox frees us from the TRANSPORT problem, and allows the full digitalization of all music we have on CDs onto hard drive, without any compromise in quality.
+No need to compress to MP-3 our collection - we can use lossless files and preserve all the beauty of 16-bit 44 kHz audio.

 AND we can have a shadow copy of all that we own - on MP3 for portable use.